m0st4f4-hub/MCP-ProjectManager/frontend/src/components/task/README.md

 - Displays a summarized view of the task.
 - Allows users to expand the task to see more details.
 - Provides access to task actions (e.g., edit, delete, mark complete) via the `common/TaskActionsMenu.tsx` component.
+- Displays and manages task dependencies (predecessors and successors).
+- Displays and manages associated files (Memory entities).
+- Provides options for archiving and unarchiving the task.
 - Handles the logic for conditional rendering of details and action states.

 ### Data Flow